noahehall/theBookOfNoah/linux/docker/docker_new.md

 ## cmd line

 ## daemon
+  - should always be running
+  -
 ## containers
   - uses existing container engines (installed in linux) to provide consistent containers built according to best practices
     - any software run with docker is run isnide a container
     - software running inside docker containers interface directly with the hosts linux kernel
+  - containers started from the same image dont share changes to their file system
 ## images
+  - a bundled snapshot of all the files that should be available to programs running inside a container -

+## registries and indexes
+  - a set of infrastructure components that simplify distributing docker images -
+# workflows
+## simplified
+  - create/install images
+  - run containers
+  -